How to Become a Police Officer in Cleveland

 - Have no felony convictions

-All potential cops must pass the City of Cleveland civil service written exam and take the Minnesota Multiphasic Personality Inventory (MMPI) assessment.
-Applicants are also required to complete a personal history questionnaire, pass a medical exam and undergo a psychological evaluation.
+Residents of Cleveland may receive 10 bonus points in the competitive police hiring selection process, though residency is not a prerequisite to being hired.
+All potential cops must first pass the City of Cleveland civil service written exam and take the Minnesota Multiphasic Personality Inventory (MMPI) assessment.
+Applicants are also required to pass a physical fitness test, complete a personal history questionnaire, participate in a formal interview, pass a medical exam, and undergo a psychological evaluation.
+Accepted applicants will be invited to complete recruit training as conditional hires.

 For more information about becoming a law enforcement officer in a big city like Cleveland, check out 10 Steps to Becoming a Police Officer on our home page.

 There are also youth participation programs sponsored by the CPD.
-The Department has a Drug Abuse Resistance Education (DARE) program aimed at teaching 5th graders how to deal with peer pressure and resist the temptation to do drugs.
-The Department also has a Gang Resistance Education and Training (GREAT) program to teach children to abstain from gangs.
-The Eddie Eagle Gun Safety Program is a program that shows children the dangers of firearms and how to handle themselves if they find a gun.
+The department has a Drug Abuse Resistance Education (DARE) program aimed at teaching 5th graders how to deal with peer pressure and resist the temptation to do drugs.
+The department also has a Gang Resistance Education and Training (GREAT) program to teach children to abstain from gangs.
+The Eddie Eagle Gun Safety Program is a program that shows children the dangers of firearms and how to handle the situation if they find a gun.

 The CPD also has a Police Explorer’s program.
 The Explorer’s program is presented in partnership with Boy Scouts of America for young boys and girls to learn more about the careers of law enforcement officers.
 Children must be between the ages of 14 and 21 to participate.